veo-labs/openveo-plugin-generator/docs/index.md

 It helps you create a plugin ready for development with:

-  - Full operational grunt tasks for:
+  - Full operational NPM scripts for:
     - unit testing server and client sides
     - compiling JavaScript and CSS for client side
     - generating code documentation (using [JSDoc](https://jsdoc.app))